What Is Portal Hypertension?

 What Causes Portal Hypertension?

 The most common cause of portal hypertension is cirrhosis of the liver.
 Cirrhosis is scarring which accompanies the healing of liver injury caused by hepatitis, alcohol, or other less common causes of liver damage.
-In cirrhosis, the scar tissue blocks the flow of blood through the liver and slows its function.
+In cirrhosis, the scar tissue blocks the flow of blood through the liver.

-Other causes of portal hypertension include blood clots in the portal vein, blockages of the veins that carry the blood from the liver to the heart, a parasitic infection called schistosomiasis, and focal nodular hyperplasia, a disease now seen in people infected with the AIDS virus.
+Other causes of portal hypertension include blood clots in the portal vein, blockages of the veins that carry the blood from the liver to the heart, a parasitic infection called schistosomiasis, and focal nodular hyperplasia, a disease seen in people infected with HIV, the virus that may lead to AIDS.
 Sometimes the cause is unknown.

 What Are the Symptoms of Portal Hypertension?